europace/baufismart-angebote-api/README.md

 # Angebote API

-As advisor you can find offers, compare, save and refresh them to get the best customer solution.
+As an advisor you can find offers, compare, save and refresh them to get the best customer solution.

 ![advisor](https://img.shields.io/badge/-advisor-lightblue)
 ![mortgageLoan](https://img.shields.io/badge/-mortgageLoan-lightblue)